Predictive inference for travel time on transportation networks: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Joshua Stipancic for providing a cleaned version of the data, \'Eric Germain and Adrien Hernandez for supporting with code development.
-ME gratefully acknowledge the funding of the Natural Sciences and Engineering Research Council of Canada (NSERC) PDF; major part of this work was conducted at the Department of Decision Sciences, HEC Montr\'eal and Mila - Qu\'ebec Artificial Intelligence Institute.
+We would like to thank Joshua Stipancic for providing a cleaned version of the data, \'Eric Germain and Adrien Hernandez for providing support for code development.
+ME gratefully acknowledges the Natural Sciences and Engineering Research Council of Canada (NSERC) PDF and the Institute for Data Valorisation (IVADO) for the funding they provided.
+A majority of this work was conducted at the Department of Decision Sciences, HEC Montr\'eal and the Mila Quebec Artificial Intelligence Institute.
+We thank the referees for their comments and suggestions that helped us improve the article.